acarmi/TimePods/README.md

 </p>

 > "...
-If we take eternity to mean not infinite temporal duration but timelessness, then eternal life belongs to those who live in the present."
+If by eternity is understood not endless temporal duration but timelessness, then he lives eternally who lives in the present."
 >
 > — L. Wittgenstein, Tractatus 6.4311